· · ·

 1. Multi-day expeditions

-In my opinion, the multi-day island-hopping expeditions between Coron and El Nido are the one thing you should not miss.
+The multi-day island-hopping expeditions between Coron and El Nido are the one thing you should not miss in Coron.

 Starting at several hundred USD, these expeditions give you the chance to stay in traditional bamboo huts on some of Palawan’s remotest islands.